prakashgyan/mafiamanagerirl/backend/README.md

 pytest
 ```

-The test suite swaps the Firestore implementation for an in-memory datastore so it can execute end-to-end flows without touching external services.
+The test suite swaps the PostgreSQL-backed datastore for an in-memory implementation so it can execute end-to-end flows without touching external services.

 ## Data persistence notes

-- Production reads and writes go through Google Firestore collections.
-IDs remain numeric by using counter documents.
+- Production reads and writes go through PostgreSQL using SQLAlchemy models defined in `app/database.py`.
-- Credentials are loaded from the configured service-account JSON.
-Keep this file out of version control in real deployments.
-- For development or CI without cloud access, point `APP_FIRESTORE_EMULATOR_HOST` at a running Firestore emulator instance.
+- Set the connection string through `APP_DATABASE_URL` or individual `APP_DATABASE_*` environment variables.